muratkeremozcan/bmad-submodule/README.md

 git submodule update --init --recursive
 ```

-## Update this submodule at your repo
+## Updating this submodule at your repo

 Nav to the submodule folder, pull, nav to repo root and commit.